• 2500 Bernard-Lefebvre Street, Laval, Quebec H7C 0A5, Canada

 • Is there a deflagration risk associated with the type of particulates in your plant?

-Whether you operate a woodworking plant, pellet plant or carpentry shop, your dust collector is your best ally.
+Whether you operate a woodworking plant, pellet plant, or carpentry shop, your dust collector is your best ally.
 If it’s tailored to the specific needs of your company, it can help you protect your workers.
-Did you know that a number of wood species contain biologically active compounds?
+Did you know that several wood species contain biologically active compounds?
 Inhaling their dust can, in the short and long term, result in:

 • Aggravated allergic reactions;